bergsans/archaize-js/text/8_reflections.md

 I can't say I've been able  to follow the principles I state below but  would have wanted  to; actually, I  believe these principles from the Unix  philosophy, interpreted by Eric S.
-Raymond in Basics of the  Unix Philosophy(*), focus the main problem of my code.
+Raymond in Basics of the  Unix Philosophy(1), focus the main problem of my code.

 ```